MikHuz/Project-Portfolio/Web Solar System Simuation/README.md

-# Web Solar System
+# Web Solar System Simulation

 ## Overview

-This project is an interactive 3D simulation of the solar system, built using **JavaScript** and **GLSL shaders**.
+This project is an interactive 3D simulation of the solar system, built using **WebGL**, **JavaScript** and **GLSL shaders**.
 Users can explore the system with mouse controls (zoom and click) and **WASD keys** for movement.
 Each planet orbits at unique speeds and angles while rotating on its own axis, providing a realistic simulation of celestial mechanics.

 The Sun is rendered with **Phong lighting shaders**, creating realistic illumination and surface reflections.
 The Earth includes a moon and a **dynamic day-night cycle**, further enhancing the visual realism.
-Rendering is performed using **rasterization**, not ray tracing.
+Rendering is performed using **rasterization** over **ray tracing**.

 ---